-Conditions of campus buildings vary as a result of age and lack of renovation since original construction including substandard and/or nonexistent infrastructure.
+Even though the college has invested over \$80 million in infrastructure and physical plant improvements, conditions of campus buildings vary.
+Some buildings need attention as a result of age and lack of renovation, since original construction included substandard and/or nonexistent infrastructure.
 State funding to support these needs is not forthcoming.

-- Detailed plans for renovating buildings I, J, C, D west and A are not yet developed. - Building D east of the knuckle has been identified for demolition.
-15 - Lack of adequate program and support space and up-to-date technology in some areas will impact the quality of offerings, campus safety, future planning and recruitment. - While the RAMP document is submitted for buildings G, H and M, they are still unfunded, and the funding timeframe is unpredictable.
+- Detailed plans for renovating Buildings I, J, C, D west and A are not yet developed. - Building D, east of the knuckle, has been identified for demolition.
+19 - Lack of adequate program and support space and up-to-date technology in some areas will impact the quality of offerings, campus safety, future planning and recruitment. - While the RAMP document is submitted for Buildings G, H and M and Harper Professional Center, they are still unfunded and the funding timeframe is unpredictable. - Dwindling state support for community colleges will require finding new sources of funds to address college facility needs. - No state capital funding has been available in four years.